hashicorp/terraform-provider-hcp/docs/guides/auth.md

 Save the client ID and secret as the environment variables HCP_CLIENT_ID and HCP_CLIENT_SECRET.

 Or, configure the provider with the client ID and secret by copy-pasting the values directly into provider config.
+-> **Warning:** Hard-coded credentials are not recommended in Terraform configuration outside of local testing and risks secret exposure if committed to a code repository.

 ```terraform
 // Credentials can be set explicitly or via the environment variables HCP_CLIENT_ID and HCP_CLIENT_SECRET